AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 to run the target - unless you want to use many CPU cores/threads for the fuzzing, which will make the fuzzing much more useful.

-If you just use one CPU for fuzzing, then you are fuzzing just for fun and not seriously :-)
+If you just use one instance for fuzzing, then you are fuzzing just for fun and not seriously :-)

 ### a) Running afl-fuzz